AlexGruPerm/cache_deps/README.md

 # cache_deps
-Universal Ref (cats-effec) cache with dependensies
+Universal in memory cache with dependensies (based on cats-effects Ref).